-2.4.1.6 Epibenthic beam trawl surveys were undertaken as part of the benthic ecology characterisation surveys (see annex 2.1: Benthic Ecology Technical Report).
+2.4.1.6 Epibenthic beam trawl surveys were undertaken as part of the benthic ecology characterisation surveys (see volume 5, annex 2.1: Benthic Ecology Technical Report).
 The surveys were conducted with a standard 2 m Cefas 'Jennings' beam trawl fitted with a 5 mm cod end and were standardised by duration, with each location trawled for 10 minutes.

-- 2.4.1.7 The beam trawling characterisation surveys were undertaken in four mobilisations (as part of wider benthic survey), with the former Hornsea Zone survey undertaken in November and December 2010, a survey of the Hornsea Project Two array area undertaken in July 2012, a survey of the Hornsea Project One array area undertaken in July 2010 and the Hornsea Project One and Hornsea Project Two offshore cable corridor survey undertaken in June and October 2011.
-Beam trawl sampling locations are shown geographically in Figure 2.1 and comprised 40 locations for the former Hornsea Zone survey (including nine trawls within the Hornsea Three array area), 21 locations for the Hornsea Project Two survey, 41 locations for the Hornsea Project One survey and 28 locations for the Hornsea Project One and Hornsea Project Two offshore cable corridor survey.
-As detailed in paragraph 2.4.1.2, although the trawl locations along the Hornsea Project One and Hornsea Project Two offshore cable corridors are not within the Hornsea Three project area and therefore not directly applicable to the project, the data from these trawls are presented within the characterisation to provide further background information on the fish and shellfish communities in the southern North Sea. - 2.4.1.8 Upon recovery of each trawl to the deck, the catch was sorted and all species from each trawl were identified using appropriate keys.
-The entire catch was then enumerated and measured on a species-by-species basis.
-A full description of the survey methodology is provided in annex 2.1: Benthic Ecology Technical Report.
-Beam trawl survey design was agreed with the MMO and their advisors (i.e. Cefas, Natural England and JNCC). - 2.4.1.9 During the Evidence Plan process (section 2.2), it was agreed with the Marine Processes, Benthic Ecology and Fish and Shellfish Ecology EWG that further beam trawl samples would be collected in order to characterise the Hornsea Three offshore cable corridor.
-Hornsea Three proposed a further five locations to be sampled along the Hornsea Three offshore cable corridor (see Figure 2.1) during 2017 as part of the benthic ecology survey.
-As discussed in 2.2.1.7, due to the timing of this survey, these data are not included within the PEIR (i.e. this report), but will be incorporated into the fish and shellfish technical report to be submitted as part of the Environmental Statement which will accompany the DCO application.
+- 2.4.1.7 The beam trawling characterisation surveys were undertaken in five mobilisations (as part of wider benthic survey; see Figure 2.1): - 40 trawls within the former Hornsea Zone (including nine trawls within the Hornsea Three array area) • undertaken in November and December 2010; - 21 trawls within the Hornsea Project Two array area undertaken in July 2012; • - 41 trawls within the Hornsea Project One array area undertaken in July 2010; - 28 trawls within the Hornsea Project One and Hornsea Project Two offshore cable corridor undertaken in June and October 2011; and - Five trawls within the Hornsea Three offshore cable corridor undertaken in August 2017. • - 2.4.1.8 As detailed in paragraph 2.4.1.2, although the trawl locations along the Hornsea Project One and Hornsea Project Two offshore cable corridors are not within the Hornsea Three project area and therefore not directly applicable to the project, the data from these trawls are presented within the characterisation to provide further background information on the fish and shellfish communities in the southern North Sea. - 2.4.1.9 Upon recovery of each trawl to the deck, the catch was sorted and all species from each trawl were identified using appropriate keys.
+The entire catch was then enumerated and measured on a species-byspecies basis.
+A full description of the survey methodology is provided in volume 5, annex 2.1: Benthic Ecology Technical Report.
+Beam trawl survey design was agreed with the MMO and their advisors (i.e. Cefas, Natural England and JNCC).

-2.5 Statistical analyses
+Statistical analyses 2.5